MartinYeung5/AIStarknet-anti-fraud/README.md

 ### Credit Card Fraud
 * Once credit card information including card number, expiry date and CVC falls into the hands of criminals, your credit card information may be misappropriated and you may suffer loss.
 ### Web3 Fraud
-1. Fake application
+1. Fake application:
-* it will be risked. when someone downloads the fake web3 application, they may suffer from the high risk of fraud.
+it will be risked. when someone downloads the fake web3 application, they may suffer from the high risk of fraud.

-Actually, it still has different types of fraud.
+* Actually, it still has different types of fraud.
 Therefore, we may need to pay more attention to prevent these frauds.

 ## Target market
 ### Hong Kong